sigasi/sigasi_insights/content/sigasi_cli/_index.md

 // Add this to your 'post' step recordIssues(
     enabledForFailure: true, aggregatingResults: true,
     recordIssues tool: issues(pattern: 'sigasi-issues.xml', analysisModelId: 'sigasi')
 )
 ```

 ## Output to file

-To save the output to a file you can use one of the output options (`--out` or `-o`), or redirect the output using `>`.
+To save the output to a file you can use one of the output options (`--out` or `-o`) or, on linux, redirect the output using `>`.

 <pre>
 <span class="no-select">$ </span>sigasi-cli verify -o markers.txt .